Close Menu

 • Lester Harragarra: Otoe-Missouria/Kiowa Photographer

-By Jordan Poorman Cocker (Kiowa), 54–58
+by Jordan Poorman Cocker (Kiowa), 54–58

 • Lester Harragarra: Context

-By America Meredith (Cherokee Nation), 59–61
+by America Meredith (Cherokee Nation), 59–61

 • Daniel HorseChief: Cherokee Nation/Pawnee Painter and Sculptor

-By Matthew Ryan Smith, PhD, 62–67
+by Matthew Ryan Smith, PhD, 62–67

 • Linda Infante Lyons: Alutiiq Painter

-By Nadia Jackinsky-Sethi, PhD (Alutiiq), 68–73
+by Nadia Jackinsky-Sethi, PhD (Alutiiq), 68–73

 • Gabriela Morac: Zapoteca